Judo: Nage-waza (throwing techniques)

 Nage-waza are typically drilled by the use of uchi-komi (内込), repeated turning-in, taking the throw up to the point of kake.

 Traditionally, nage-waza are further categorised into tachi-waza (立ち技), throws that are performed with tori maintaining an upright position, and sutemi-waza (捨身技), throws in which tori sacrifices his upright position in order to throw uke.

-Tachi-waza are further subdivided into te-waza (手技), in which tori predominantly uses his arms to throw uke; koshi-waza (腰技) throws that predominantly use a lifting motion from the hips; and ashi-waza (足技), throws in which tori predominantly utilises his legs.
+Tachi-waza are further subdivided into te-waza (手技), in which tori predominantly uses their arms to throw uke; koshi-waza (腰技) throws that predominantly use a lifting motion from the hips; and ashi-waza (足技), throws in which tori predominantly utilises their legs.

 Katame-waza (grappling techniques)

-Katame-waza is further categorised into osaekomi-waza (抑込技), in which tori traps and pins uke on his back on the floor; shime-waza (絞技), in which tori attempts to force a submission by choking or strangling uke; and kansetsu-waza (関節技), in which tori attempts to submit uke by painful manipulation of his joints.
+Katame-waza is further categorised into osaekomi-waza (抑込技), in which tori traps and pins uke on their back on the floor; shime-waza (絞技), in which tori attempts to force a submission by choking or strangling uke; and kansetsu-waza (関節技), in which tori attempts to submit uke by painful manipulation of their joints.

 A related concept is that of ne-waza (寝技), in which waza are applied from a non-standing position.

 In competitive judo, Kansetsu-waza is currently limited to elbow joint manipulation.
 Manipulation and locking of other joints can be found in various kata, such as Katame-no-kata and Kodokan goshin jutsu.